-If there has been one consistency through my varied and unconventional career, it’s that I thrive when I’m working on complex, multi-dimensional problems that have no easy answer.
+If there has been one consistency throughout my varied and unconventional career, it’s that I thrive when I’m working on complex, multi-dimensional problems that have no simple solution.

 On this page, you can learn more about me and my background as a: